alexindigo/buster-functional/README.md

 ## Real Life Example

-[Functional testing of Trulia Mobile website](https://vimeo.com/118677083) using `Buster.JS` with `buster-rendr-functional-tests` module in real browsers on mobile devices, including iPhones 6+ and 5S with iOS8/Safari, Androids 4.4 with Stock and Chrome browsers.
+[Functional testing of Trulia Mobile website](https://vimeo.com/118677083) using `Buster.JS` with `buster-functional` module in real browsers on mobile devices, including iPhones 6+ and 5S with iOS8/Safari, Androids 4.4 with Stock and Chrome browsers.

 ## TODO